erickveil/erickveil.github.com/_posts/2016-03-30-How-To-Use-GPG.md

 gpg filename
 ```

-As you see, you generally encrypt with the recipient's public key so that only theat recipient can decipher the message with their own private key.
+As you see, you generally encrypt with the recipient's public key so that only that recipient can decipher the message with their own private key.
 So before you send someone a message, they will be required to get you their public key to use.

 So, for encryption:
 Recipient Public key encrypt.
 Recipient Private key decrypt.